usmanovs/Salesforce-Interview-Handbook/questions/admin-questions.md

  - Marketing User
  - Contract Manager

-2) Custom Profiles - These are the profiles provided by the user and can be deleted if required.
+2) Custom Profiles - These are the profiles created by users and can be deleted.
 Custom profiles have "Custom" column checked for them on the view profile screen.

 ###### References